 The electric propulsion system was supplied by Krylov State Research Centre’s affiliated branch TSNII SET (Ship Electric Engineering and Technology Research Institute) under a contract awarded in January 2015.

-It comprises two 3,500kW propulsion motors, two frequency converters, electric propulsion panel, propulsion system control unit, main switchboard, uninterruptible power supply, and a panel of auxiliary electric drives.
+It comprises two 3,500kW propulsion motors, two frequency converters, an electric propulsion panel, propulsion system control unit, main switchboard, uninterruptible power supply, and panel of auxiliary electric drives.

 The ship has Azypod mechanical double-screw pod drives able to rotate through 360° in its submerged pod outside the hull.
 It is also fitted with bow thrusters for efficient operation in icy conditions.